Music and Performance

 You can watch a video of our children practising below.

 Each week, our children listen to the Music of Week at different times of the day.
 This video is also played as the children leave assembly each day.
-The children enjoying listening to different genres of music and learning interesting facts about each piece.
+The children enjoy listening to different genres of music and learning about each piece.